 - £750 - for a House in Multiple Occupation (HMO).
 This is a house let to three of more persons forming two or more households, some HMOs already require a licence.

-Please note: Landlords who qualified for a discounted fee on applications made prior to 1 December 2016 and who purchase new rental properties during the scheme period should contact the selective licensing team by email to firstname.lastname@example.org regarding the appropriate fee.
+Please note: Landlords who qualified for a discounted fee on applications made prior to 1 December 2016 and who purchase new rental properties (ie properties that have never been rented out before, such as new builds, properties that have been owner occupied) during the scheme period should contact the selective licensing team by email to email@example.com regarding the appropriate fee.

 Application can be made for a Temporary Exemption to licence a property within a Selective Licensing Area under Part 3 of the Housing Act 2004.